Tony Hedin

 Tony Hedin (born 11 April 1969) is a Swedish handball coach and retired player.
 He won a bronze medal at the 1993 World Championships, playing alongside his elder brother Robert.

+In the 1991-92 season he won the Swedish Championship with Ystads IF, and in the following season he was the top scorer in the Swedish league with 218 goals.